cdapio/sample-spark-app/README.md

 ## Step 1 - Building your Spark Application

-Assume, you have a project maven or sbt that you used to build your Apache Spark application.
+Let us assume that you have a maven project for your Apache Spark application.
 We have one in this repository called ```word-count-java``` that is a maven project and it's a Java Spark application.
-It's a pure Spark application.
-None of the dependencies of CDAP are introduced into your application, [check here](https://github.com/caskdata/sample-spark-app/blob/develop/word-count-java/src/main/java/com/example/spark/JavaWordCount.java#L1)
+Similar to the once that you might me having in your environment.
+In these applications none of the dependencies of CDAP are introduced into your application, [check here](https://github.com/caskdata/sample-spark-app/blob/develop/word-count-java/src/main/java/com/example/spark/JavaWordCount.java#L1)

-So, let's first get to building one of the project.
+So, let's first build one of this project.
 The process will be same for any Spark based applications that you would like to run in CDAP.

 ```
   cd word-count-java